xenia-canary/xenia-canary/Quickstart.md

 ![](https://i.imgur.com/fc0rmSc.png)</details>

-2. Locate your DLC Content folder from your removable storage.
+2. Locate your Content folder on your removable storage.

 <details><summary>Image (click to expand)</summary>

 ![](https://i.imgur.com/t8IMZiG.png)</details>

-3. Open Xenia and select "Install Content" option, then select package with DLC from your device.
+3. Open Xenia and select "Install Content" option, then select package with Content from your device.
 License for DLC is applied automatically.

 # How to install DLCs (Master)